Materials-Consortia/OPTIMADE/optimade.rst

 - **timestamp** uses a string representation of date and time as defined in `RFC 3339 Internet Date/Time Format <https://tools.ietf.org/html/rfc3339#section-5.6>`__.
 - **dictionary** is represented by the JSON object type.
 - **unknown** properties are represented by either omitting the property or by a JSON :field-val:`null` value.
-- database-provider-specific or definition-provider-specific data types use string representations.
+- namespace-specific data types use string representations.

 Every response SHOULD contain the following fields, and MUST contain at least :field:`meta`: